UUID Generator

 Database Keys

 UUIDs are perfect primary keys for distributed databases where auto-increment IDs cause conflicts.
-UUID v7 is sortable, making it ideal for clustered indexes.
+They work seamlessly across sharded and replicated systems.

 API Resources